Winter Weather

 Communications

 Once a final decision is made, campuswide cancellations, delays, and moves to limited operations are announced via IU Notify emergency alerts, local radio stations, and the main social media accounts for a campus.
-Many campus IUPD divisions also have social media that is used to share these messages.
+Follow IU Public Safety on X and Facebook for updates too.

-IU students and staff determine how they receive IU Notify emergency alerts.
+IU students, faculty, and staff receive IU Notify emergency alerts via text and email.
 They can check their settings by searching for IU Notify at one.iu.edu to make sure they can receive alerts at home (rather than at the office or via parent phones).

 The deans of the IU School of Medicine and the IU School of Dentistry also can cancel classes and have their own procedures for notifying students, staff and faculty.